Standard Deadstock Dungaree

 13oz. deadstock wide-width 3X1 denim / Indigo warp - Natural weft / 100% Cotton

 Rolled and tucked belt loops / Lock-stitched yoke and waistband / Chain-stitched hem / Two-piece waistband / Double-pronged copper rivets with black finish / High-density serging on inside fly and inseam / Shockoe tobacco leaf logo-stamped rivets and buttons / Veg-tanned leather patch from small-batch family producer in North Carolina / Hand-numbered and signed / Free repairs for the life of the jean

 Turn jeans inside-out and hand or machine wash with cold water and gentle detergent.
 Hang or flat dry.
 Do not machine dry.

 These jeans are indigo-dyed and you will likely experience some dye transfer.
 Minimize contact with light colored garments and upholstery.

-These jeans are true to size, and will stretch about one size in the waist with wear.
+These jeans will stretch about 1/2" in the waist with wear.